congsang/congsang-bog/source/_posts/lesson-learned-1.md

 categories: sharing
 ---

-As I mentioned in the title of the article, why do we need use pilot project to prove feasibility Is it really necessary?
+As I mentioned in the title of the article, why do we need use pilot project to prove feasibility?
+Is it really necessary?

 Before answering those questions, we go through some concepts